 Modeling organization personnel, or their designated proxies, responsible for each aspect of the software (i.e., user interface, quality assurance, engineering, actuarial, verification) should be present when the Computer/Information Flood Standards are being reviewed.
 Internal users of the software will be interviewed.

-The list of all externally acquired flood model-specific assets (e.g., software, data) will be reviewed.

 Verification that documentation is created separately from, and is maintained consistently with, the source code and data will be reviewed.

+The list of all externally acquired flood model-specific software and data assets will be reviewed.

 The tables specified in CIF-1.D that contain the items listed in Standard GF-1, Scope of the Flood Model and Its Implementation, Audit 6 will be reviewed.
 The tables should contain the item number in the first column.
 The remaining five columns should contain specific document or file references for affected components or data relating to the following Computer/Information Flood Standards: CIF-2, Flood Model Requirements, CIF-3, Flood Model Architecture and Component Design, CIF-4, Flood Model Implementation, CIF-5, Flood Model Verification, and CIF-6, Flood Model Maintenance and Revision.